 🔗 Perplexity blog – Nemotron Coalition 🔗 NVIDIA announcement

-Dynamo 1.0: inference operating system goes to production
+Dynamo 1.0: the inference operating system enters production

-16 March — NVIDIA announces at GTC the production release of Dynamo 1.0, presented as the “inference operating system” for AI factories.
-Dynamo boosts inference performance on Blackwell GPUs by up to 7x compared with unoptimized deployments.
-The move to v1.0 marks its transition from the experimental phase to industrial production.
+March 16 — At GTC, NVIDIA announces the production release of Dynamo 1.0, presented as the “inference operating system” for AI factories.
+Dynamo boosts inference performance on Blackwell GPUs by up to 7x compared with non-optimized deployments.
+The move to v1.0 marks its transition from the experimental phase into industrial production.

 🔗 NVIDIA Dynamo 1.0 announcement